KnotNSA/CivPack/README.md

 # CivPack
-A Minecraft resource pack for the civ genre of Minecraft servers
+A Minecraft resource pack for CivClassic